ryanbomo/SmartWordCSE2010/README.md

 Our initial goal is to turn in a functional product.
 Timing and space are irrelevant to our goal of delivery.

+Goals for the final product will be discussed in Lab on Wednesday 11/30/2016.

 ## Design

 #### Trie Layout